 California's wildfires are outpacing last year's record-breaking season

-The number of wildfires in California to date this year is greater than the amount recorded in the same time period in 2020 — a year which saw more burned acreage than any recorded year in history, according to data from the California Department of Forestry and Fire Protection, also (CAL FIRE).
+The number of wildfires in California to date this year is greater than the amount recorded in the same time period in 2020 — a year which saw more burned acreage than any recorded year in history, according to data from the California Department of Forestry and Fire Protection.

-Between January 1 to July 11 of this year, approximately 4,163 fires have burned in California, according to CAL FIRE.
+Between January 1 to July 11 of this year, approximately 4,163 fires have burned in California, the department said.
 During the same time period in 2020, 3,645 fires were reported by the department.

-"It's now more critical than ever that all Californians are prepared for wildfires," CAL FIRE stated.
+"It's now more critical than ever that all Californians are prepared for wildfires," fire officials said.

 Hot and dry conditions — which contribute to wildfires — in states like California have already neared world records this year.
 Last week, Death Valley reached 130 degrees Fahrenheit — just four degrees shy of the hottest recorded temperature on the planet.
 Cities like Las Vegas broke local records with scorching temperatures as well.